-- Maintained a strong balance sheet. - Achieved good improvements in our safety performance. - Maintained a very strong focus on the development and management of our teams. - Continued to promote diversity in our workplaces, with 60 per cent more self-identified Indigenous employees this year, and 500 new Indigenous employees at Coles alone - Advanced our executive development, retention and succession programs. - Continued to actively contribute to the communities in which we operate, where in the 2015 financial year, we made community contributions, both direct and indirect, of \$103 million.
+Our strategies Our achievements Our focus for the coming years Ensure sustainability through Maintained a strong balance sheet.
+Achieved good improvements in our safety performance.
+Continue to foster a more inclusive work environment, with particular focus on diversity (gender, age and ethnicity). responsible long-term management Maintained a very strong focus on the development and management of our teams.
+Increase the number of women in leadership positions across the Group. management Continued to promote diversity in our workplaces, with 60 per cent more self-identified Indigenous employees this year, and 500 new Indigenous employees at Coles alone.
+Advanced our executive development, retention and succession programs.
+Continue to look after the health, safety and development of our people. - Minimise our environmental footprint.
+Contribute positively to the communities in which we operate. - Provide appropriate governance structures Continued to actively contribute to the communities in which we operate, where in the 2015 financial year, we made community contributions, both direct and indirect, to safeguard future value creation.